MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 Before you start, make sure of the following:

-* If you haven't enabled Fabric yet, ask your admin to [enable Fabric for your organization](../admin/fabric-switch.md)
+* If you haven't enabled Fabric yet, ask your admin to [enable Fabric for your organization](../admin/fabric-switch.md).
 * If you aren't signed up yet, [sign up for a free trial](../get-started/fabric-trial.md).
-* Admin rights to an Azure git repo (If you're not an admin, you can get an admin to connect the workspace for you.)
+* Admin rights to an Azure git repo.
+(If you're not an admin, you can ask an admin to connect the workspace for you.)
 * Download the [MyFoodsIncome.pbix](https://github.com/microsoft/fabric-samples/blob/main/docs-samples/developer/MyFoodsIncome.pbix) file that contains sample data for this tutorial.
 You can also use your own data, if you prefer.

 ## Step 1: Create a workspace